 Each of us has been given unique gifts and talents from God.
 God calls us to develop and use those gifts to help others.
 Our parish is blessed to have over 50 ministries that offer fantastic volunteer opportunities!
 Please feel free to contact the respective ministry leader for more information about the time commitment you'll be asked to make or the types of projects that the ministry is responsible for.
 A Ministry Contact list can be found here.

 Thank you to all the wonderful volunteers who have already signed up to serve in the various parish ministries.
-If you didn't get a chance to sign up during Stewardship Fair weekend, it's not too late!
-You can download the sign-up form, fill it out and return it to the office or you may also send it as an email attachment to Chuck Ramos.
+If you have not signed up, it's not too late!
+Please see the ministry contact list above and contact a ministry leader directly for more information.
+You may also send an email to Chuck Ramos.